yulin0118/MemoryGame/README.md

 ![](https://i.imgur.com/jQglP9f.gif)

 *As the user makes progress, the game speeds up each turn.
-With every correct sequence played back, the progress bar updates to reflect correct progress.
+With every correct sequence guessed, the progress bar updates to reflect current progress.
 The `clock` turns pink when there is 3 seconds left; the game ends when time runs out a specific turn.*

 ----